sanjayaravinth721/Ecommerce/README.md

   - For Production: `npm start -- --configuration=production`
   - For Development: `npm start -- --configuration=development`

+### Security
+- The application is secured using HTTPS.
+Self-signed certificates have been created for both frontend and backend.
+The frontend is accessible at `https://localhost:4200`.

 ## Okta Integration

 ### Internal Workflow: